Countdown to Christmas

 In preparation for the magic and sparkles of Christmas it can be nice to commit to good, honest eating ahead of the silly-season.
 You’ll not lose 3 stone in 3 weeks but you’ll feel better about yourself and that is what really matters.

 Breakfast is made up of two words – break and fast.
 This comes from the fact that you literally are breaking a fast.
 In relation to breakfast cereals, I do not condone a bowl of sugary flakes.
-Lately I am a big fan of smoothie bowls, chia pudding or overnight oats – natural foods with no added sugar.
+Lately I am a big fan of smoothie bowls, chia or overnight oats – natural foods with no added sugar.
 When I’m working, I need something quick without skimping on nutritional quality.
 Rye crackers with Sowan’s Almond Butter with Chia Seeds and a banana has been my go-to brekkie lately – quick, nutritious and tasty.

 Mid-Morning Snack Attack